What is a UCAS centre?

 Registered centres have unique access to applications during the application process.
 Centres are able to subscribe to Adviser Track, which will then allow them to see applications once they have been sent to UCAS.
 Some of the benefits are outlined below.

-- Help when you need it – a dedicated telephone line at UCAS.
+- Help when you need it – a dedicated schools support team.

 - Your centre is viewed as a trusted source of applications by universities and colleges.

 - Receive monthly mailings from UCAS giving you news, insight and up-to-date information about the application process that you can pass on to your students.